barbafh3/flask-crud-api/README.md

 #### Error Response:

-Should return an error in case of:
+Requests should return an error when:

-* When required parameters are missing
+* Required parameters are missing
-* When no articles for `listAll`
+* No articles for `listAll`
-* When no article with the id parameter was found.
+* No article with the id parameter was found.